As long as you get the equipment within the bull’s-eye (range) you can achieve a proper and efficient bicycle fit.

-We recommend using a buy lasix 40 mg to accurately measure knee bend.
+We recommend using a buy lasix water pills to accurately measure knee bend.
 Here is a goniometer checking knee flexion or the bend in the knee at the bottom of the stroke:

 Can a saddle height be set to the exact millimeter?
 It is worth noting that saddle height is never the same even for the same person.
 What do we mean by this?
 What happens if they wear a different pair of cycling shorts?
 That precise measurement is now not so precise.
 Does the “millimeter measurement” account for the wear and tear of riding a saddle for a long period of time?
 What if the rider feels tight one day, rested the next day, or they wear additional clothing to accommodate for cold weather?
 The list is nearly endless.
 Bottom line: the millimeter adjustment is not as important as you might believe.

 For years the common thinking for saddle fore-aft positioning was determined by the knee over pedal spindle (KOPS) positioning.
 The KOPS fit is done by placing one foot forward (3 o’clock) with your crank arms parallel to the ground and then insuring the forward knee cap is just over the center of the pedal (see picture below).
 For some riders this method may work well enough.

 This measurement is the same if you use an indoor cycle like the Spinner Pro or road bike.
 Many people use a buy lasix over the counter for this measurement (we did at one time) but we have found a buy lasix 40 mg to be easier and far more precise.
 While the right leg in the photo above is closest by using a laser the rider can spin the other leg forward and check the fore/aft on far leg as well without moving the laser.
 This is not possible with a weighted string hanging from the knee.